mhermsdorferf5/bigip-notes/tcl-irules-collection/dns-ttl-workaround.md

 2,200,000,000
 (Note the i4800, has a 2.2ghz processor.)

 If we assume the iRule has an average run cpu cycles of 71,600 cycles.
-(As tested in the lab, see assumptions below.)
+(As tested in the lab, see assumptions below, final testing results ended up consistently faster at 21,600 cycles, but leaving the higher number to be conservative.)

 If we further assume we are processing around 1,000 DNS Queries per second: